-In manufacturing, lead nurturing is absolute key.
+In b2b businesses, lead nurturing is absolute key.
 In fact, it might just be the single most component of your inbound marketing efforts.

 Before they sign the contract you need to produce and deliver the goods they're looking for, potential customers need to be absolutely sure that you're the right supply chain partner for their needs.

 Awareness and lead-generating content can only get you so far.
-A great social media presence, a blog focusing on industry trends, or a manufacturing best practices guide can all do their part to build and grow the top of your manufacturing sales funnel.
+A great social media presence, content marketing, a blog focusing on industry trends, or a best practices guide that is specific to your industry can all do their part to build and grow the top of your sales funnel.

 At the same time, you also need the right mechanism in place to nurture your prospects throughout the funnel to the point where they're ready to sign that contract.